goto-eof/java-llama-ai-demo/README.md

 ### Runt the Java application

-Run the application and look to the console
+Run the application and look at the console
 ![console-result](screenshots/ai-interaction.png)